Last updated

 How to structure a high-performing sales team

 To maximize sales efficiency, businesses should structure their sales team based on their unique needs and market demands.
+For sales managers overseeing teams of 20-50 people, folk CRM offers the ideal platform to coordinate these different roles while maintaining visibility across the entire sales process.
 Some key factors to consider include:

 • The complexity of the product or service being sold,